FredKSchott/snowpack/docs/07-advanced-usage.md

 - **Tree-Shaking:** Dependencies will have any unused code removed (when "Automatic Mode" is enabled via the `--include` flag).

-### Browser Caching
+### Caching in the Browser

-By letting you build an unbundled application, Snowpack helps you build applications that are ultra cache-efficient.
+The unbundled applications that Snowpack allows you to build can be ultra cache-efficient, with zero code duplication across page loads.
 But proper caching requires some helpful information from the server.
 Below is a list of caching strategies for your server that you can use with Snowpack.

 #### ETag Headers